 Further evidence concerning device use as a risk factor for cycling comes from a study in the Netherlands.
-This survey research among cyclists, Goldenbeld et al. (2012) estimated changes in crash risk as consequence of using a device while cycling.
-Teenage cyclists (12-17 yrs) and young adult cyclists (18-34 yrs) were more frequent users, and also more indiscriminate users of portable devices while cycling than middle-aged and older cyclists (35-49 yrs; 50+ yrs).
+Goldenbeld et al. (2012) estimated changes in crash risk as a consequence of using a device while cycling.
+Teenage cyclists (12-17 years) and young adult cyclists (18-34 years) were more frequent users, and also more indiscriminate users of portable devices while cycling than middle-aged and older cyclists (35-49 years; 50+ years).
 After statistical correction for influences on crash risk of urbanisation level, weekly time spent cycling, and cycling in more demanding traffic situations, the odds of being involved in a crash were estimated to be higher for teenage cyclists and young adult cyclists who used electronic devices on every trip compared to same age group cyclists who never used these devices.
 The authors estimated that for teenage cyclists who reported listening to music, making calls, and answering calls during every trip, the crash odds were a factor of 1.6 greater than for cyclists of the same age who reported never using phones or devices while cycling.
 Similarly, for young adult cyclists, it was estimated that the crash odds were a factor of 1.8 greater for every trip for users than for those who never used such devices.

-3.8 Overview results distraction and risk
+5.9 Overview results distraction and risk

-Based on a review by Stelling and Hagenzieker (2012), Table 10 presents a summary overview of change in crash risk (odds-ratio) for different distractive activities, as estimated in epidemiological crash research and naturalistic driving studies.
+Based on a review by Stelling and Hagenzieker (2012), Table 12 presents a summary overview of change in crash risk (odds-ratio) for different distractive activities, as estimated in epidemiological crash research and naturalistic driving studies.
 An odds-ratio higher than 1 signifies that a distractive activity is associated with greater risk than 'normal' driving, whereas an odds-ratio lower than 1 indicates a lower risk.
 Odds-ratios that are significantly different from 1 are printed in bold.
-The results of Table 10 were discussed in Sections 5.3 to 5.7.
+The results of Table 11 were discussed in Sections 5.3 to 5.7.

-Table 10.
+Table 12.
 Estimates of relative risk (odds-ratios) of distractive activities among drivers of personal cars and trucks/buses).
 Odds-ratios that are statistically significant different from 1 are in bold.

-Source of distraction Distractive activity Naturalistic Dri Person car Truck-/ bus 1

-2.00.000.000.000 aluli ya wa

-Talling drivers drivers Crash studies

-Talking Conversation by mobile 4,34b

-and phone 4,15c

-listening 5,6 6b

-1,1 (males) 7b

-1,2 (females) 7b

-- Hands-free 0,44 2 5,94b

-0,65 3 3,85c

-- Handheld 1,3 1 1,04 2 3,94b

-0,9 3 4,95c

-Conversation with a 0,5 1 0,35 2

-passenger

-Texting 23,2 2

-equipment 163,6 3a

-Entering number 2,8 1 5,93 2

-3,5 3

-Handling a music device 0,6 1 (radio)

-2,3 1 (cd

-player)

-Looking at advertising billboard 16,95 8

-Eating and drinking 1,1 3

-- Eating 1,6 1 1,01 2

-- Drinking 1,03 1 0,97 2

-Reaching for objects 1,4 1 3,1 2

-(general)

-- Reaching for specific 3,43/3,73/6,72

-objects 2

-Beauty care 0,7 1 4,48 2

-- Make oneself up Klauer et al. (2006) 2 Olson 3,1 1
+Source of Naturalistic D riving-studies Crash studies distraction Distractive activity Person car drivers Truck-/ bus drivers Conversation by mobile phone 4,34 [b] 4,15 [c] 5,6 6 [b] 1,1 (males) [g] 1,2 (females) [g] Talking and listening • Hands-free 0,44 [b] 0,65 [c] 5,94 [b] 3,85[c] • Handheld 1,3 [a] 1,04 [b] 0,9 [c] 3,94 [b] 4,95[c] Conversation with a passenger 0,5 [a] 0,35 [b] Handling equipment Texting 23,2 [b] 163,6 [c] Entering number 2,8 [a] 5,93 [b] 3,5 [c] Handling a music device 0,6 [a] (radio) 2,3 [a] (cd player) Other Looking at advertising billboard 16,95 [h] Eating and drinking 1,1 [c] • Eating 1,6 [a] 1,01 [b] Drinking 1,03 [a] 0,97 [b] Reaching for objects (general) 1,4 [a] 3,1 [b] Reaching for specific objects 3,43/3,73/6,72 [b] Beauty care 0,7 [a] 4,48 [b] l Make oneself up 3,1 [a]